syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Previous and next button Template

-Template options are provided to customize the previous button using `previousButtonTemplate` and the next button using `nextButtonTemplate`.
+Template options are provided to customize the previous button using `PreviousButtonTemplate` and the next button using `NextButtonTemplate`.
 The following example depicts the code for applying the template to previous and next buttons in the carousel.

 {% if page.publishingplatform == "aspnet-core" %}